North Korea's mystery train: Drab on the outside, 'opulent' on the inside

 Breaking News Emails

-From the outside, the train that has prompted speculation of a surprise visit to China by North Korea leader Kim Jong Un doesn't look all that exciting.
+From the outside, the train that likely carried North Korea leader Kim Jong Un on this week's surprise visit to China doesn't look exciting.

 It's painfully slow-moving, and drab green with yellow piping that runs along the side.

-But inside — if the distinctive train that pulled into Beijing on Tuesday is indeed the same one used by Kim's father, as many believe it to be — there's a lot of bling aboard.
+But inside — if the distinctive train seen in Beijing on Tuesday was indeed the secretive leader's official transport — there's a lot of bling.
+It was previously used to carry Kim's father on similar trips.

 "It had a reputation for being an opulent ride for the leader.
 It maintains the North Korea leader's lifestyle wherever he goes," said Curtis Melvin, a researcher at the U.S.-Korea Institute at Johns Hopkins School of Advanced International Studies.
 "It is capable of carrying the type of food and entertainment to support the leader as he travels."

-For Kim's father and predecessor, Kim Jong Il, that meant live lobsters, wine shipped in from Paris, and four young female singers who were reportedly referred to as the "lady conductors."
+For Kim's father and predecessor, Kim Jong Il, that meant live lobsters and wine shipped in from Paris, and four young female singers who were reportedly referred to as the "lady conductors."

-State media has not confirmed that Kim Jong Un was the mystery guest aboard the train that arrived in Beijing, although Bloomberg News, citing three unnamed sources with knowledge of the visit, reported that it was him.
-There was also speculation that it might be Kim's sister, Kim Yo Jong, who recently showed off her high profile at the PyeongChang Olympics.
+State media has not confirmed that Kim Jong Un was aboard the train but it did report that he had met with Chinese President Xi Jinping at the Great Hall of the People in Beijing on an unofficial visit.
+China is North Korea’s neighbor and most important ally.

+It's also not clear what the interior of the train might look like these days.
+Past glimpses of it during Kim Jong Il's regime revealed it to be a party train on the inside and a massively secure form of transportation on the outside.

 Breaking News Emails